 There are positive outcomes from an analysis of the European sub-group of chronic heart failure patients (n = 231 out of a total of 420 patients) in the international multi-center Q-Symbio study.
-Two years of adjuvant treatment with 3 times 100 milligrams of ubiquinone Coenzyme Q10 daily in addition to conventional heart failure treatment reveals [Mortensen 2019]:
+Two years of adjuvant therapy and treatment with 3 times 100 milligrams of ubiquinone Coenzyme Q10 daily in addition to conventional heart failure treatment reveals [Mortensen 2019]:

 - significantly fewer patients suffering major adverse cardiovascular events (= death due to heart attack or heart failure or hospitalization due to acute heart failure or pulmonary embolism) compared to placebo